nablarch/nablarch-document/en/application_framework/application_framework/handlers/mom_messaging/message_reply_handler.rst

   The positional relationship with :ref:`transaction_management_handler`  changes depending on whether a two-phase commit is used.

   Two-phase commit is used
-    Collates and commits the database transaction and message queue (JMS) transaction together in the transaction manager.
+    Collates and commits the database transaction and message queue (Jakarta Messaging) transaction together in the transaction manager.
     Therefore, a response message is required to be sent before the transaction control, and this handler has to be configured after the :ref:`transaction_management_handler` .

   Two-phase commit is not used